zhanglabtools/DeepLearningTheory.course.2024/README.md

 Mathematical Analysis, Linear Algebra, Mathematical Statistics, Numerical Optimization, Matrix Theory, Fundamentals of Machine Learning and Deep Learning

 ## Previous Versions
 The previous version of this course was taught in 2021.
-You can find it on [GitHub](https://github.com/zhanglabtools/DeepLearningTheory.course).
+You can find it on [Deep Learning Theory (2021)](https://github.com/zhanglabtools/DeepLearningTheory.course).

 ## Introduction to Deep Learning